Insights & Ideas

 • Speak up in meetings or show interest in discussing key topics after a meeting ends

-And, when someone recognizes your hard work or skills, don’t say things like, “it was nothing.”
+Finally, when someone recognizes your hard work or skills, don’t say things like, “it was nothing.”
 Compliments are people telling you that your actions impacted them in a positive way.
-So, don’t brush it off.
-How do you respond while demonstrating your value at work?
-Answer those words with a “thanks very much” or “thanks for noticing.”
-(And then add that compliment to your log of successes, so you don’t forget it!)
+Instead of brushing it off, respond with a “thanks very much” or “thanks for noticing.”

-See there are plenty of great ways to show how much value you bring to an organization.
-It takes some time and energy, but that hard work adds up—helping you get opportunities to make your career more meaningful and rewarding.
+There are plenty of great ways to show how much value you bring to an organization.
+It takes some time and energy, but that hard work can lead to opportunities to make your career more meaningful and rewarding.